apache/flink/docs/dev/table/connectors/formats/canal.zh.md

 </div>
 </div>

-After registering the topic as a Flink table, then you can consume the Canal messages as a changelog source.
+After registering the topic as a Flink table, you can consume the Canal messages as a changelog source.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">
 {% highlight sql %}
--- a real-time materialized view on the MySQL "products" -- which calculate the latest average of weight for the same products SELECT name, AVG(weight) FROM topic_products GROUP BY name;
+-- a real-time materialized view on the MySQL "products" -- which calculates the latest average of weight for the same products SELECT name, AVG(weight) FROM topic_products GROUP BY name;

 -- synchronize all the data and incremental changes of MySQL "products" table to